Skip to main content

 How I'll Improve Next Time

-1. Use an aperture like f/5.6 or f/8 to balance the depth of field and background blur.
+1. Aperture strategy: Use f/5.6 or f/8 to balance the depth of field and background blur, adjusting ISO as needed to maintain proper exposure.

-2. Set up a tripod for greater stability and sharper focus.
+2. Stability first: Set up a tripod for greater stability and sharper focus, even for quick handheld-looking shots.

-3. Experiment with natural and artificial light to bring out texture and color.
+3. Light management: Experiment with natural and artificial light to bring out texture and color - consider using a simple white card as a reflector.